what we're building

 These spaces are everywhere.
 And they're exactly where nature-based solutions work best.

 A rain garden here.
 A permeable surface there.
 A green roof section that retains water for a few hours after a storm.
 Individually, they seem too small to matter.
 But they accumulate.
-And when you can prove that accumulation to a standard insurers use, suddenly it counts.
+And when you can prove that accumulation to a standard underwriters use, it can change how your risk is priced.